Teradata/r-driver/README.md

 * Specify a `NULL` value in the CSV file with an empty value between commas (e.g. `1,,456`).
 * A zero-length quoted string specifies a zero-length non-`NULL` string, not a `NULL` value (e.g. `1,"",456`).
 * Not all data types are supported.
 For example, `BLOB`, `BYTE`, and `VARBYTE` are not supported.
-* A field length greater than 64KB is trasnmitted to the database as a `DEFERRED CLOB` for a SQL batch insert.
+* A field length greater than 64KB is transmitted to the database as a `DEFERRED CLOB` for a SQL batch insert.
 A field length greater than 64KB is not supported with FastLoad.

 Limitations when using CSV batch inserts:
 * Bound parameter values cannot be specified in the execute method when using the escape function `{fn teradata_read_csv(`*CSVFileName*`)}`.